Finances on divorce FAQs

 - The contributions which each of the parties has made or is likely in the foreseeable future to make to the welfare of the family, including any contribution by looking after the home or caring for the family.

-- The value to each of the parties to the marriage of any benefit (for example a pension), a party will lose by reason of the dissolution or annulment of the marriage.
+- The value to each of the parties to the marriage of any benefit (for example a pension) which, by reason of the dissolution or annulment of the marriage that party will lose the chance of acquiring.

 I think that my spouse is to blame for the breakdown of our marriage.
 Can this be taken into account?

-The conduct of your spouse will only rarely and in the most extreme circumstances be a factor in deciding how to divide matrimonial finances.
+Bad conduct by your spouse will only rarely and in the most extreme circumstances be a factor in deciding how to divide matrimonial finances.

 Does the person who issued the divorce petition have any financial advantage?